How to Make Charts and Graphs in Confluence

 Interested in trying our app?

 You can see it in action on our demo server.
-And, of course, find out details in the documentation or watch the tutorials on YouTube to reveal all the capabilities of the Table Filter, Charts & Spreadsheets app.
+And, of course, find out details in the documentation or watch the tutorials on YouTube to reveal all the capabilities of the Table Filter and Charts app.
 Also, check out a comparison table for the Chart and Chart from Table macros which can help you select a suitable macro for your needs.